Point of sale fraud: Common types, POS scams and how to prevent them

 For today’s e-commerce and brick-and-mortar businesses, there are a few key ways to help minimize the risk of point-of-sale fraud and reduce chargebacks.

-To prevent fraud, businesses should require customer authentication.
-For in-store debit card purchases, customers should be asked to use their PIN.
-For purchases made online or by telephone, customers should be asked for their CVV code — the three- or four-digit code located on the back of their payment card.
-Requiring the customer to provide their PIN or CVV code can help verify that the customer is in possession of their payment card, which may help deter criminals.
+To prevent fraud, businesses can request customer authentication.
+For in-store debit card purchases, this could involve asking customers to use their PIN, and, for purchases made online or by telephone, the use of their CVV code — the three- or four-digit code located on their payment card.
+Asking the customer to provide their PIN or CVV code can help verify that the customer is in possession of their payment card, which may help deter criminals.

 Upgrade point-of-sale technology

-To learn more about securing your payment transactions, boosting your cybersecurity, and protecting your business against fraud, visit regions.com/fraudprevention.
+To learn more about help with securing your payment transactions, boosting your cybersecurity, and protecting your business against fraud, visit regions.com/fraudprevention.